MuzafferCemAtes/DataAnalystPortfolio/Cyclistic Bike Share/README.md

 Casual riders use docked bikes early in the year, but this usage drops off by August, while members consistently avoid docked bikes entirely.
 This distinction might point to different preferences or usage patterns between the two groups.
 During the summer, both casual and member riders overwhelmingly prefer classic bikes over electric ones.
 This suggests that the appeal of electric bikes might be linked to colder weather, potentially offering an advantage when physical effort is less desirable.
 While we might speculate that cost could also influence this choice, we don’t have data to confirm that.

-Step 5:
+Step 5: Share

+<img src="Dashboard 1.png" alt="drawing" width="1000"/>

 The dashboard above highlights the similarities and differences between Cyclistic members and casual riders.

-<img src="Dashboard 1.png" alt="drawing" width="1000"/>

 Similarities:
 Preferred Bike Type in Summer: Both casual and member riders prefer classic bikes over electric ones during the warmer months, likely due to the ease of riding without motor assistance.